mithleshprasad/mithleshprasad/README.md

 **Mithlesh Prasad**

 Hello!
-I'm Mithlesh Prasad, a passionate React Developer from Bihar, India.
+I'm Mithlesh Prasad, a passionate Full Stack Developer from Bihar, India.
 With extensive experience at A2 TechnoSoft, I excel in React, Node.js, and a wide array of modern technologies.
 I'm dedicated to crafting high-quality software solutions and have a strong track record in competitive coding.
 Let's connect and create something amazing together! 💻🚀

 ## 🌐 Socials